 White Bear Lake Area School District recognizes that tutorial help can be provided in many ways, some of which are appropriate, and some of which are perceived as a “conflict of interest” and should be avoided.

 A. In making a professional judgment, teachers should be governed by other school district policies, and by the Code of Ethics for Minnesota Teachers, which provides, in part: “A teacher shall not use professional relationships with students, parents, and colleagues, to private advantage”.
 (8700.7500 subpart 2 E)

 B. Other employees should be governed by the same expectations described in III A.

-D. Tutoring instruction provided to students who are assigned to an employee’s daytime class for private pay before or after regular duty hours is strongly discouraged in White Bear Lake Area Schools, and is prohibited on school grounds.
+C. Tutoring instruction provided to students who are assigned to an employee’s daytime class for private pay before or after regular duty hours is prohibited.

 Provision of paid tutoring to a former student such as might occur in the summer months or in years following regular classroom instruction would be subject to the Teacher Code of Ethics, and to section V of this policy.